SebastianWalker/ESP8266-12F-Splunk-HEC/README.md

 ## The what and why...
 ### General
 * This repository is just for me to learn how to use Github.
-* This Readme is just my personal note taking on my endeavour to learn.
+* This readme is just my personal note taking on my endeavour to learn.
 And so i have a place to review how i did this when i'm old.. :D

 ### Specific
 * I have a few ESP8266-12F..